RasaHQ/rasa/docs/nlu/components.rst

 :Configuration:
     You should specify what language model to load via the parameter ``model_name``.
 See the below table for the available language models.
-    Additionally, you can also specify the the architecture variation of the chosen language model by specifying the parameter ``model_weights``.
+    Additionally, you can also specify the architecture variation of the chosen language model by specifying the parameter ``model_weights``.
     The full list of supported architectures can be found `here <https://huggingface.co/transformers/pretrained_models.html>`__.